Lombardy Vacations: things to do in Milan Italy

 Lombardia, as it is pronounced in Italian, in one of the twenty administrative regions if Italy.
 Situated to the northwest this region offers, like the other regions of Italy, a wonderful variety of activities and sights to enjoy.

 The capital of Lombardy is Milan, Italy’s second largest city and largest metropolitan area.
-The intrigue of Milan alone is enough to completely exhaust all but the longest vacations and even then, one is simply never bored in Milan.
+The intrigue of Milan alone is enough to completely exhaust all but the longest vacations and even then, one is simply never bored in Milan because you have a lots of things to do in Milan Italy.
 The undisputed fashion capital of the world is always teeming with creative energy and zest and the visitor can tap into this energy in a variety of ways.
 Milan is home to two of the great modern club footballing teams, AC Milan and FC Inter.
 They share the Giuseppe Meazza Stadium, commonly known as the San Siro Stadium, which is a must see stop for any football enthusiast.

 Lombardy is bordered to the east west and south by other Italian regions such ad Piedmont, Emilia Romagna and Veneto and bordered to the north by Switzerland.
 The Alps run partially through the region, and the winter vacation activities in this region are unrivaled.